nkashina/draft1.6api/draw.md

 ![img4](https://github.com/mercuryoio/api-migration-docs/blob/master/img4.png)

+### 6. TEST

-# TEST (to use Mercuryo’s sandbox you should provide all your test personal/server ip’s for whitelist)
+You should provide all your test personal/server ip’s for whitelist to use Mercuryo’s sandbox

 How to use parameters

 1. [iframe](https://demo-widget.mercuryo.io)
 2. [redirect](https://widget.mercuryo.io/docs.html)

-# SANDBOX
+#### 6.1.
+SANDBOX

 [Dashboard](https://sandbox-partners.mrcr.io)